milonmaze/privacy-terms-observatory/www.facebook.com/privacy/explanation.md

 Provide and curate features,
 Provide messaging services, the ability to make voice and video calls and connect with others, Provide advertising products,
-Understand and enable creation of content like text, images and videos, and Undertake analytics.
+Understand and enable creation of content like text, audio, images and videos, including through artificial intelligence technology we provide
+Undertake analytics, and
+Facilitate your purchases and payments on Meta Pay or other Meta checkout experiences.
 We also use information to develop, research and test improvements to our Products.
 We use information we have to:
 See if a product is working correctly,
 Troubleshoot and fix it when it’s not,